oracle/odpi/doc/src/installation.rst

 ODPI-C explicitly loads available Oracle Client libraries at runtime.
-This allows code using ODPI-C to be built only once, and then run using available Oracle Client 11.2, 12.1 or 12.2 libraries.
-On non-Windows platforms, if no Oracle Client is located in the standard operating system search page (e.g. ``LD_LIBRARY_PATH``), then ``ORACLE_HOME`` is searched.
-If Oracle Client libraries are still not found, the error "DPI-1047: Oracle Client library cannot be loaded" is raised.
+This allows code using ODPI-C to be built only once, and then run using available Oracle Client 18, 12, or 11.2 libraries.
+If Oracle Client libraries are not found, the error "DPI-1047: Oracle Client library cannot be loaded" is raised.

+On Windows, the Oracle Client libraries are first looked for in the same directory that the ODPI-C library (or application binary) is located in.
+If they are not found, then the Oracle Client library directory should be included in the ``PATH`` environment variable.

+On non-Windows platforms, if no Oracle Client is located in the standard operating system search path (e.g. ``$LD_LIBRARY_PATH``), then ``$ORACLE_HOME`` is searched.

 The following sections explain how to ensure the Oracle Client is installed and configured correctly on the various platforms so that